 How will you pay for your food, hotels, transportation, and other expenses when you’re traveling?
 It’s always a good idea to travel with some money in US dollars in case you find yourself in a bind.
 Many people forgo travelers’ cheques in favor of a debit card so they can get money out of an ATM in their destination country.
 It’s a good idea to travel with at least a couple of different payment options.

 Don’t book the first ticket you come across.
 Do your airfare research before you book so you can find the cheapest plane ticket.
 You can find excellent travel deals if you know when and where to look.

 Educating yourself about local culture, customs, and laws can help you stay safe, be respectful, and avoid unintentionally causing offense or doing something illegal.
 Learning simple words and phrases in the local language can be a great way to meet new people and show respect as you travel.
 It’s also a fun way to prepare for the trip!

-It’s true, preparing for an international trip requires a bit more planning than traveling within the United States.
+As you prepare for international travel, you will realize it requires a bit more planning than traveling within your country of origin.
 But it’s definitely worth it!
 For many people, planning your trip is half the fun.
 It’s so exciting to learn about a new culture and anticipate your upcoming trip.
 Preparing for an international trip can be daunting, but it’s worth the effort because international travel is extremely rewarding.
 You can experience new cultures, meet fascinating people, try amazing foods, and see awe-inspiring history and natural beauty.
-Just use these tips to plan your international travel.